rakiya30/Call-Centre-Trends/README.md

 - Agents performance quadrant (average handle time talk duration/calls answered)
 - What is the total number of calls resolved?
 - what is the average satisfaction rating?

+### Data Analysis/ Insights

+The results of my analysis is summarized as follows: